fernandapedley/estimating-unmet-adhd-demand/docs/index.md

 This project was completed for educational purposes as part of the Imperial College London Executive Professional Certificate in Data Analytics.

-The findings are based on publicly available data and analytical assumptions described within the methodology.
-They should not be interpreted as official estimates of ADHD demand or NHS service performance.
+The findings are based on publicly available NHS England data and the analytical assumptions described within the methodology.
+They should not be interpreted as official estimates of ADHD demand, unmet need or NHS service performance.

+---

+*Imperial College London – Executive Professional Certificate in Data Analytics*